 The table is just 8×6 inches, but it’s compatible with a wide range of wired and cordless Dremel rotary tools.
 Just clamp it onto a table and run your pieces through it slowly.

-Dremel tools, including this portable router table, are not intended for hardwoods or large products.
-It’s very inexpensive, but don’t buy this if you want to make raised panel doors or any other kind of furniture.
+Dremel tools, including this portable router table, are not intended for hardwoods or large stock.
+Thankfully, it’s very inexpensive, but don’t buy this if you want to make raised panel doors or any other kind of furniture.
 It’s designed for model makers.

 Best free-standing router tables

 Portability isn’t an issue if you’ve got the space for a free-standing router table, and it comes with a few key advantages.
 Typically they have larger tables and more features, although at a higher cost.

 Here are my picks for the best free-standing router tables:

 - Best overall: Jet 737000CK Router Lift with Cast Table Kit